damianghl/infohdpy/README.md

 # Import
 from infohdp.estimators import MulticlassFullInfoHDPEstimator

-# Create instances of Estimator for multiclass case
+# Create an instance of Estimator for multiclass case
 estimator = MulticlassFullInfoHDPEstimator()

 # Samples in format [(x_0, y_0), (x_1, y_1), (x_2, y_2), ...]